rust-lang/rfcs/text/0000-unicode-idents.md

 2. Two identifiers are only equal if their codepoints are equal.
 3. Perform NFC mapping instead of NFKC mapping for identifiers.
 4. Only a number of common scripts could be supported.
+5. A [restriction level][TR39Restriction] is specified allowing only a subset of scripts and limit script-mixing within an identifier.

 An alternative design would use [Immutable Identifiers][TR31Alternative] as done in [C++].
 In this case a list of Unicode codepoints is reserved for syntax (ASCII operators, braces, whitespace) and all other codepoints (including currently unassigned codepoints) are allowed in identifiers.
 The advantages are that the compiler does not need to know the Unicode character classes XID_Start and XID_Continue for each character and that the set of allowed identifiers never changes.
 It is disadvantageous that all not explicitly excluded characters at the time of creation can be used in identifiers.
 This allows developers to create identifiers that can't be recognized as such.
 It also impedes other uses of Unicode in Rust syntax like custom operators if they were not initially reserved.